Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/ParticleSimulator.md

 ```

 **vboDynamic**
-It contains the uploaded model matrices and colors of the renderable objects.
+It contains the uploaded model matrices, colors and texture id of the renderable objects.
 ```cpp
 GLuint vboDynamic;
 ```